-- Cable bending radius: Optical fiber cables are designed with a minimum bending radius and maximum tensile strength.
+Cable bending radius: Optical Fibre cables are designed with a minimum bending radius and maximum tensile strength.
 The cable should never be bent below its minimum bending radius.
-Doing so can result in bending losses and/or breaks in the cable's fibers.
-Generally the minimum bending radius of a fiber cable under load is 20 × D, where D is the diameter of cable; the minimum bending radius of a fiber cable under no load is 15 × D. - Cable Placing Tension: Optical cables are designed with a maximum tensile strength.
+Doing so can result in bending losses and/or breaks in the cable's Fibres.
+Generally the minimum bending radius of a Fibre cable under load is 20 × D, where D is the diameter of cable; the minimum bending radius of a Fibre cable under no load is 15 \times D.

+Cable Placing Tension: Optical cables are designed with a maximum tensile strength.
 The cable should never be loaded beyond its maximum tensile strength.
-Exceeding this value provided by Sterlite in the Cable Data Sheet / Specification, can alter cable and fiber performance and shorten its service lifetime.
+Exceeding this value provided by STL in the Cable Data Sheet / Specification, can alter cable and Fibre

-4.2 LED and Laser Precaution
+3.2 LED and Laser Precaution

-LEDs and lasers are used to test fiber and transmission systems.
+LEDs and lasers are used to test Fibre and transmission systems.
 They emit beams that are invisible to the human eye that can seriously damage the eye.
 Viewing these beams directly may not cause any pain and the iris may not close automatically as it would while viewing a bright light.
 As a result, the eye may not react to protect itself, resulting in increasing the chance of serious damage to the retina.
 Therefore,

-- Never look directly into a fiber end that has a laser or LED coupled to it. - Never look directly into a fiber end using any magnifying lens. - ▲ If an eye is accidentally exposed to an LED or laser beam, immediately seek medical attention.
+- Never look directly into a Fibre end that has a laser or LED coupled to it. - Never look directly into a Fibre end using any magnifying lens. - If an eye is accidentally exposed to an LED or laser beam, immediately seek medical attention.

-4.3 Optical Fiber Handling Precautions
+3.3 Optical Fibre Handling Precautions

-Broken fiber ends created during termination and splicing can be dangerous.
+Broken Fibre ends created during termination and splicing can be dangerous.
 These ends are sharp and can easily penetrate the skin.
 They invariably break off and are very hard to find and remove.
 Often tweezers and a magnifying glass are needed to remove them from the skin.
 Any delay in their removal could lead to an infection.
 Hence,

-- Be careful while handling fibers. - Dispose of all fiber scraps safely and properly. - Do not eat or drink near the splicing area.
+- Be careful while handling Fibres. - Dispose of all Fibre scraps safely and properly. - Do not eat or drink near the splicing area.

-4.4 Material Safety
+3.4 Material Safety

-Fiber optic splicing and termination processes often use various chemical cleaners.
+Fibre optic splicing and termination processes often use various chemical cleaners.
 The safety instructions developed for these substances should be followed.
 If there is confusion in the usage of these products, ask their manufacturer for a Material Safety Data Sheet (MSDS).
 Remember the following instructions while working with these chemicals.